 The MySQL server maintains several time zone settings:

-option to mysqld_safe.
-You can also set it
+--timezone=option to mysqld_safe.
+You can also set it by setting the

 The server's current time zone.
 The global